theNerd247/sermons/personal/identity/outline.md

 : changing how you feel about that person and being seeing them as God sees them.

+* Make a conscious choice to forgive
+* Be specific about what hurt you (or what you did wrong)
+* Release that person from feelings of anamosity and bitterness.

 # Application

+1. Seek the scriptures about how God sees you.
+1. Learn to show and accept grace from others
+1. Open your life to the Holy Spirit so that you might start living out the freedom you already have
+1. Continuously forgive those who have hurt you and yourself for things you've done wrong

 ## To the unsaved